t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 Painkiller singleplayer movement mechanics are different from multiplayer mechanics but they both have air control.

 * Singleplayer movement is based on Havok 2.0 physics.
 It is much slower than multiplayer movement but it allows jump climbing.
-You can combine movement tricks with Taro Cards like Speed, Dexterity, Weapon Modifier, etc. Rocket jumps and any other explosive jumps are disabled in Painkiller singleplayer, except on the Ruins (C3L4) map.
+You can combine movement tricks with Taro Cards like Speed, Dexterity, Weapon Modifier, etc. Rocket jumps and any other explosive jumps are disabled in Painkiller singleplayer, except for the Ruins (C3L4) map.
 * Multiplayer movement was based on Havok 2.0 physics up to Painkiller v1.3 yet it was still different from singleplayer mechanics.
 Starting from v1.5, it was replaced by the code partially based on QuakeWorld and independent of Havok.
 The multiplayer movement is much faster than in singleplayer but the ability to climb was heavily reduced.
 Rocket jumps and other explosive jumps are allowed.

 !!!
 Note
     Painkiller movement is dependent on FPS.
-The standard MaxFPS in multiplayer is 125.
+The recommended MaxFPS in multiplayer is 125.

+    Speedrunners use somewhere between 60-125 FPS in singleplayer depending on tricks.

-    Type in `/setmaxfps 125` in the game console to have consistent jumping on a local machine.
+    Type in `/setmaxfps 125` in the game console to set MaxFPS in the game.

 ## Jump mod for multiplayer